ollykel/v-vim/README.md

 ### Using a Plugin Manager

-You can install V support with vim plugin manager as usual.
-For example with [Plug](https://github.com/junegunn/vim-plug):
+You can install V support with a vim plugin manager as usual, for example with [Plug](https://github.com/junegunn/vim-plug):

 ```vim
 Plug 'ollykel/v-vim'